5 Facts About California's Gift Card Laws

 The rash of bankruptcies and other difficulties facing the state have led to changes and reinforcements of laws applying to gift cards in California.
-Since this is the season when the majority of gift cards are purchased, Gift Card Granny thought it a good time to examine these laws for California's shoppers.
+Gift Card Granny examined these laws for California's shoppers.

 2. Mall/multiple-store gift cards: California law allows merchants to impose service fees and expiration dates for cards that can be used at multiple, unaffiliated businesses.
 As a result, you'll find such fees and restrictions apply to most of these cards.

 Any expiration dates must be printed on mall/multiple-store gift cards and fees must be disclosed to consumers.
 You should weigh the benefits of these cards against the cost.
 While the card allows the recipient to shop a variety of stores, the value of the gift card may be reduced or eliminated by expiration dates and dormancy fees.
 As a result, these types of gift cards may not be your best bet.